On equivalence relations induced by Polish groups: On TSI Polish groups

 \subsection{Applications on Lie groups}

 A {\it Lie group} is a group which is also a smooth manifold such that the group operations are smooth functions.
 A Lie group is Polish iff it is separable iff it has only countablely many connected components.
-Let $G$ be a Lie group, we denote $G_0$ the connected component of $1_G$, then $G_0$ is an open normal subgroup of $G$.
+Let $G$ be a Lie group, we denote by $G_0$ the connected component of $1_G$, then $G_0$ is an open normal subgroup of $G$.
 For more details on Lie groups, we refer to~\cite{knapp,varadarajan}.

 \begin{theorem} Let $G$ and $H$ be two separable TSI Lie groups.
-If $E(G)\le_BE(H)$, then there exists a continuous locally injection $S:G_0\to H_0$. \end{theorem}
+If $E(G)\le_BE(H)$, then there exists a continuous locally injective map $S:G_0\to H_0$. \end{theorem}

 \begin{proof} If $E(G)\le_BE(H)$, then $E_*(G)\le_BE_*(H)$.
+The open normal subgroup $G_c$ of $G$ defined in the arguments before Lemma~\ref{S^C} is clopen, so $G_c$ contains the connected component $G_0$.
+By continuity of $S$, we have $S(G_0)\subseteq H_0$.
+Let $S^C$ be which appeared in Lemma~\ref{locally injective}.
 Note that any Lie group is locally compact and has no small subgroups (cf. \cite[Proposition 2.17]{HM07}).
-The open normal subgroup $H_c$ of $H$ defined in the arguments before Lemma~\ref{S^C} is clopen, so $H_c$ contains the connected component $H_0$.
-Similarly, $G_c\supseteq G_0$.
-Without loss of generality, we can put $H_c=H_0$ and $G_c=G_0$.
-Then $S^C$ appeared in Lemma~\ref{locally injective} is the desired continuous locally injection. \end{proof}
+So the restriction of $S^C$ on $G_0$ is the desired continuous locally injective map. \end{proof}

 Let $f:\tilde X\to X$ be a continuous surjection between two topological spaces.
 We say $f$ is a {\it covering map} provided that, for any $x\in X$, there exists an open $V\ni x$ such that $f^{-1}(V)$ is the disjoint union of open subsets of $\tilde X$ each of which is mapped homeomorphically onto $V$ under $f$.
 Then $\tilde X$ is said to be a {\it covering space} of $X$.